biblenerd/awesome-bible-developer-resources/README.md

 ### TEI

-The Text Encoding Initiative (TEI) is a consortium by the [EpiDoc international community](https://en.wikipedia.org/wiki/EpiDoc) which collectively develops and maintains guidelines for the representation of texts in digital form.
+The Text Encoding Initiative (TEI) is a consortium which collectively develops and maintains guidelines for the representation of texts in digital form.
 The TEI guidelines are used by several notable content-based projects including:

 - [British National Corpus](http://www.natcorp.ox.ac.uk)
 - [Perseus Project](http://www.perseus.tufts.edu/)